boundary/boundary-action-template/README.md

 	* routingKey

 	Other Action implementations will use configuration settings that are specific to accessing that Action's endpoint.
+For example, the xMatters Action configuration property contains the following settings:

+	* name
+	* endpointURL
+	* username
+	* password
+	* targetGroupOrUser
+	* priority

 	*alarm* - the Boundary Premium internal alarm object.
 Please refer to `test/mockAlarm.js` to see an example of all the properties in an alarm object.